Woolpack Syndicate Rules 2026-2027

 Angling

 - Baits.
 Carp thrive on good-quality boilies and pellets, so they are preferred.
-No heavy baiting with baits such as particles, nuts, or naturals (maggots, casters).
+No heavy baiting with baits such as particles.
+No nuts.
 No worms.
+Naturals (maggots, casters) can be used in moderation between 1st November and the end of February.

 - Baiting up.
 Pre-baiting and post-baiting (at the end of your session) are allowed, but you must always be respectful of other members.
 If another angler is fishing close by to the area you want to introduce bait, don’t; instead, bait another area of the lake.